 Privacy Statement - Collection of Personal Information

-Generally, UM does not automatically collect the identity of an individual user or visitor to an official UM web site.
-If you are asked to provide personal information on an official UM web site, you should be notified of the following:
+Generally, UMB does not automatically collect the identity of an individual user or visitor to an official UMB web site.
+If you are asked to provide personal information on an official UMB web site, you should be notified of the following:

 - The purpose for which the personal information is collected;

 - Any specific consequences for refusing to provide the information;

 - Your right to inspect, amend, or correct personal records, if any;